mrkkrp/dot-emacs/README.md

 ## Sticky keys

-I'm a big fan of the “sticky Keys” feature.
+I'm a big fan of the “sticky keys” feature.
 Most major operating systems and desktop environments provide this feature.
 It allows to press modifier keys, such as <kbd>⎈ Ctrl</kbd>, <kbd>⎇ Alt</kbd>, and <kbd>⇧ Shift</kbd>
 sequentially, instead of pressing multiple keys at a time—that's how all